pyoif/NLP/Readme.md

 - [x] Create text correction
 - [ ] Create text completion

-> If you have a Idea just contact me
+> If you have a Idea feel free to suggest me

 # License
 [License](COPYING) - GNU GPLv3